bretsw/bretsw-website-build/content/post/cv.md

 Bucknell University, College of Arts & Sciences - Lewisburg PA
 * Assisted with research in L-functions and Maass form deformations

-*Summer Research Experience for Undergraduates* (REU) – Department of Mathematics - 2000
+*Research Intern: Summer Research Experience for Undergraduates* (REU) – Department of Mathematics - 2000
 Bucknell University, College of Arts & Sciences - Lewisburg PA
 * Assisted with research in L-functions and Maass form deformations